n0-n4m3-tn/CTFs/Inferno CTF /Forensics/log_maze.md

----

 ## Challenge Description "log_maze"

 The volcano research station’s logs were rotated and compressed quickly before a disaster.
-Among these noisy logs, a secret flag is hidden — encoded in base64 inside a rotated compressed log file.
-Beware of fake encoded strings scattered to mislead you.
+Among these noisy logs, a secret is hidden

-Your task: find, decode, and extract the real flag.

-Files provided: zipped folder of rotated and compressed logs.

----

 ## Solver Writeup — Step-by-step